NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 ### - Info
 The Bot uses most of UnbelievaBoat's commands for minigames and economy (not moderation tho).
 I have actually tweaked it a bit and added things that people suggested.
-#### For a full list, see `src/command_list.txt`.
+#### For a full list of commands, see `src/command_list.txt`.

+### - Goal
 It emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances.
 Obviously it's way bigger now.

-### - Goal
 The goal was to make an easily customizable Template of a discord bot, also fixing the issues stated above.
 Another goal is to have the bot written in python so that it's easy to edit for every user.
 You can adjust the code so it fits exactly what you need.